North Fairfield, Chicago, IL, USA 15 - 19, June, 2018

 The serene Paro valley, except at the town centre with cluster of close traditional houses.
 The next door is more like a typical village with scattered houses in elongated Paro valleys with terraced field, with chimney emitting wooden smoke, and at closer look and encounter with people, a countenance of contentment, peace irrespective of their social status become more pronounced!

-Paro valley has one of most beautiful iconic attractions, Taktsang or Tiger’s nest Monastery and hike into it which is perched precariously on cliff can be a very rewarding experiences.
+Paro valley has one of most beautiful iconic attractions, Taktsang or Tiger’s nest Monastery and hike into it which is perched precariously on cliff can be a very rewarding experience.

 For some reasons those who wish to skip Taktsang hike, we take them to excursion to quaint and tranquil Haa valley.

 Day 1: Arrival in Paro drive to Thimphu

 Upon arrival, you will be received by our representative and transferred to capital Thimphu.
 Later in the afternoon, visit Memorial Chorten and Buddha viewpoint.
 Evening, visit Tashichho Dzong and take a leisurely walk in and around Thimphu town.

 Your arrival time and your interest will dictate how much you can see.
 For instance, if your flight is early, we can cover more places /sights or fewer if your arrival time is late.
 We know that when you come to Bhutan for a short period, you will want to make an optimum use of it.
 Our Guide will listen to you and incorporate visits according to your interests.
 In general there are no extra costs and if there is, our guide will inform you of minimal extra costs that may be charged to cover tour beyond our standard program.
 Overnight in Thimphu.